lc-2025/kubernetes/README.md

 # DevOps with Kubernetes

-University of Kelsinki course exercises
+University of Helsinki course exercises

 ## Exercises